CMMC Compliance for Defense Contractors in Virginia Beach

 Most DIB contractors handling CUI will need to achieve CMMC Level 2, which requires demonstrating compliance with all 110 practices in NIST SP 800-171 through a third-party assessment conducted by a C3PAO.
 Self-attestation, which was permitted under earlier DFARS interim rules, is no longer sufficient for the majority of contracts involving sensitive technical data or program information.

-The 110 practices span 14 control families — Access Control, Awareness and Training, Audit and Accountability, Configuration Management, Identification and Authentication, Incident Response, Maintenance, Media Protection, Personnel Security, Physical Protection, Risk Assessment, Security Assessment, System and Communications Protection, and System and Information Integrity.
-Assessors evaluate each against objective evidence: system configurations, audit logs, documented procedures, and access records — not policies alone.
+The 110 practices span 14 control families: Access Control, Awareness and Training, Audit and Accountability, Configuration Management, Identification and Authentication, Incident Response, Maintenance, Media Protection, Personnel Security, Physical Protection, Risk Assessment, Security Assessment, System and Communications Protection, and System and Information Integrity.
+Assessors evaluate each against objective evidence: system configurations, audit logs, documented procedures, and access records.
+Not policies alone.

 For Virginia Beach contractors who also operate under ITAR, EAR, or Navy-specific security requirements, those obligations interact with CMMC in ways that affect CUI system boundary definitions, personnel access controls, and the handling of technical data across facilities and subcontractors.
 Understanding those intersections early avoids scope creep and rework during remediation.

-How Our CMMC Consulting Engagements Are Structured
+How Our CMMC Consulting Projects Are Structured

 Gap Assessment